Fejiro-A/webdev-project/web_api/api-guide.md

 <li>

 #### On Success
-Responds with a list of stats divided by the specified group **Status Code:** 200
+Responds with a list of request stats divided by the specified group
+**Status Code:** 200
 **Body Format:**
 ```javascript